-GHG inventory of all AFOLU categories as reported following the requirements of section 4.1;

-- ii.
+- 4.2.2 If the subcategories that are eligible to receive result-based payments under the ISFL include subcategories related to direct emissions from livestock, such as enteric fermentation and manure management, ISFL ER Programs can choose to use an emission intensity approach for estimating emission reductions from these sub-categories if the eligible subcategories comply with the following criteria: - i.
+The combined GHG emissions across the eligible livestock related subcategories form a significant source of GHG emissions in the ISFL ER Program and are at least 5 percent of GHG inventory of all AFOLU categories as reported following the requirements of section 4.1; - ii.
 The combined population of the applicable livestock species shows a growing trend in the Program Area during the Baseline Period (as defined in accordance with 4.2.8 below).
 The data used for establishing this trend shall be a time series covering the whole Baseline Period.
 The trend showing the growth rate in livestock population should be established using a linear regression.
 Non-linear regression may be used with justification when linear regression is not a best fit to smoothen variations and does not appropriately represent the livestock growth rate and its projected evolution; - iii.
-ER programs shall implement interventions to reduce emissions from livestock subcategories in their jurisdictions as part of program implementation - a.
+ER programs shall implement interventions to reduce emissions from livestock sub-categories in their jurisdictions as part of program implementation - a.
 Data demonstrating the implementation of interventions to reduce livestock related emissions shall be presented at validation and verification.
 Evidence will include: Government budget, implementation of sector policies, regulations, plans, programs, NAMA, NDC roadmap, and other public and private investment supporting program interventions; - b.
 Data and evidence on continuation of interventions to reduce emissions from livestock sub-categories beyond the program period shall be presented at validation and verification of programs in each ERPA phase. - 4.2.3 ISFL ER Programs shall account for the Total Net Emission Reductions across eligible subcategories by estimating the baseline and monitoring Emissions and Removals for the eligible subcategories using at minimum IPCC Tier 2 methods and data.
-Subcategories are considered to meet Tier 2 if all the significant13 pools and gasses are estimated using Tier 2 methods and data.
-ISFL ER Programs are encouraged to improve data and methods, and to move to a higher tier over time, as possible. - 4.2.4 For accounting emission reductions from land use change-related subcategories, Approach 3 shall be used for land representation; Approach 2 may be used if this is not possible if ancillary information is available that allows to track land over time. - 4.2.5 For ISFL Accounting, ISFL ER Programs shall define a GHG Emissions Baseline (Emissions Baseline) for the Program Area as a benchmark for assessing performance.
-If an emission intensity approach for eligible livestock sub-categories is applied in accordance with 4.2.1 and 4.2.2 above, the baseline emission intensity shall be used as the benchmark for those subcategories. - 4.2.6 The Emissions Baseline shall be constructed based on the average annual historical GHG Emissions and Removals14 over a historical period (Baseline Period) of approximately 10 years.
-This Emissions Baseline shall be constructed based on at least two data points.
+Subcategories are considered to meet Tier 2 if all the significant pools and gasses are estimated using Tier 2 methods and data.
+ISFL ER Programs are encouraged to improve data and methods, and to move to a higher tier over time, as possible. - 4.2.4 For accounting emission reductions from land use change-related subcategories, Approach 3 shall be used for land representation; Approach 2 may be used if this is not possible if ancillary information is available that allows to track land over time.

-13 Significant here refers to the individual pools or gases that make up at least 25% of the absolute level of the total GHG Emissions and Removals in the subcategory, and the pools and gases that, when listed in the relative magnitude of contribution to the Emissions of the overall subcategory, contribute to 60% of the cumulative Emissions.
+&lt;sup>14 Significant here refers to the individual pools or gases that make up at least 25% of the absolute level of the total GHG Emissions and Removals in the subcategory, and the pools and gases that, when listed in the relative magnitude of contribution to the Emissions of the overall subcategory, contribute to 60% of the cumulative Emissions.